Buława: Ukraine

 In the Ukrainian language, a булава (bulava) is a mace or club, in both the military and ceremonial senses.
 A became one of the Ukrainian Cossack (клейноди): Bohdan Khmelnytsky bore a gilt adorned with pearls and gems in his role as of the Zaporizhian Host (in office: 1648 to 1657).

-Historically the bulava was an attribute of a hetman, an officer of the highest military rank, and of the Hetman or the military head of a Cossack state (Cossack Hetmanate).
+Historically, the bulava was an attribute of a hetman, an officer of the highest military rank, and of the Hetman or the military head of a Cossack state (Cossack Hetmanate).

 The Ukrainian People's Republic of 1917-1920 referred to the General Staff of the Ukrainian People's Army as the "General Bulava".

 A ceremonial bulava is now an official emblem of the president of Ukraine, and is housed in Ukraine's Vernadsky National Library.

-Ukrainian military heraldry often features bulava-images, particularly as a part of rank insignia for generals and admirals, as well as an element of the insignia of the Ministry of Defence and of the NSDC.
+Ukrainian military heraldry often features bulava-images, particularly as a part of rank insignia for generals and admirals, as well as an element of the insignia of the Ministry of Defence and of the National Security and Defence Council.